Rootcipher8112/SOC-Analyst-Environment-Project/README.md

 4. **Integrating** Elastic alerts with OS Ticket for automatic ticket creation.
 5. **Closing** the alert in OS Ticket after determining it was not a threat.

-Tomorrow, I will focus on investigating an **RDP brute force alert**, diving deeper into another critical attack vector.
+Tomorrow, I wwell focus on investigating an **RDP brute force alert**, diving deeper into another critical attack vector.